 To produce the colorful berries, you will need a male and a female plant.
 They should be labelled at the nursery.
 If not, you can tell them apart when they bloom in the summer.
 The male shrub will have small flowers in clusters while the female shrub’s flowers will be more conspicuous and fewer in number.
 You don’t need to purchase your plants in pairs.
 One male is enough to pollinate six to ten females.
 Just make sure that the male is within 40 feet of the females.

-How to Propagate Winterberry
+How to Grow Winterberry From Seed

-You can also propagate from softwood cuttings.
+You can also propagate winterberry from softwood cuttings.
 Softwood cuttings are cuttings made in the spring or early summer when the plants are actively growing.
 The cuttings should be made from the soft, growing tips of the branches before they have hardened into stiff, woody branches which happens later in the season.
 The advantage of using the soft growing tips is that they develop roots very easily.

 Growing Winterberry in a Wildlife Friendly Yard